 Teen Anxiety Treatment Centers

-Our relationship based milieu, daily mindfulness activities, and trauma-focused equine assisted psychotherapy are just a few of the ways we help students learn to regulate their anxiety.
-These techniques also help to increase self awareness of how anxiety shows up for students in their day-to-day lives.
+At Solstice West, our relationship-based milieu, daily mindfulness activities, and trauma-focused equine assisted psychotherapy are just a few of the ways we help students learn to regulate their anxiety.
+These techniques also help to increase self-awareness of how anxiety shows up for students in their day-to-day lives.

 Psychiatry services are also available for students that need medications to manage their anxiety.
 The goal is to reduce the symptoms of anxiety and address underlying core beliefs that are holding the student back, in order to find success and happiness in their day-to-day lives.

 The causes of anxiety vary greatly and differ from one person to the next.
-They include:
+They might include: